RobertWilliamsCymro/learn-wagtail-static-website/Lesson-16.md

     - copy the img `src="{% static 'img/...' %}"` and h1 `{{ page.title }}` fields
     - add `{{ page.thank_you_text }}`

+  - DATA PROTECTION warning!!
+   - when someones submits a form a `Forms` panel on the wgtail admin UI is generated and it shows the details of the form submitter

   - look at adding pypi packages for more control
     - [widgettweaks](https://pypi.org/project/django-widget-tweaks/)
     - [django-extensions](https://pypi.org/project/django-extensions/)